SiteLock Review: The Truth About Performance, Support & Scams

 Activity logs keep track of actions, highlight anomalies and in a tight situation, help you trace your steps back to normality.
 It’s an incredibly useful feature that SiteLock does not offer.

-Installing and configuring SiteLock
+Install and config SiteLock

 Let’s just say, setting up SiteLock wasn’t smooth sailing.
 With no visible settings link on the plugins menu and the need to navigate back and forth to SiteLock’s site, it felt more like a treasure hunt than an installation process.